TITLE IX INFORMATION

 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."

-KIPP SoCal Schools does not discriminate on the basis of sex, gender, or sexual orientation in our schools.
+KIPP SoCal Public Schools does not discriminate on the basis of sex, gender, or sexual orientation in our schools.
 Title IX of the Education Amendments of 1972 prohibit discrimination on these bases in our schools.
 Title IX protects all female, male, transgender or nonconforming students and team members in any educational entity that receives federal funds.
 State law also prohibits discrimination based on gender (sex), gender expression, gender identity, and sexual orientation.

 Discrimination on the basis of sex can include sexual harassment and sexual violence.
 Sexual harassment includes verbal, visual or physical conduct of a sexual nature which may have a negative impact upon the victim’s academic or work performance or creates an intimidating, hostile, or offensive educational/work environment.